OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/README.md

 A sample showing OpenIDM together with OpenAM and OpenDJ.
 This sample demonstrates the entire ForgeRock Open Identity Stack integration.

+### kerberos
+A sample that demonstrates the kerberos connector.
+This connector manages kerberos identities via SSH.

+### scriptedssh
+The scriptedssh connector supports execution of remote commands over SSH.
+This sample demonstrates this capability by managing Linux identities.

 Sample Resources
 ----------------
 Below is a list of resources used by the samples.
 They can be used as a reference to understand certain features.